botchris/go-pubsub/README.md

 ## Middleware

-The `pubsub` package provides a simple API for implementing and installing interceptors.
-A middleware intercepts each message being published or being delivered to subscribers.
+A middleware acts as a wrapper for a Broker implementation.
+It can be used to intercept each message being published or being delivered to subscribers.
 Users can use middleware to do logging, metrics collection, and many other functionalities that can be shared across PubSub Providers.

 To use middleware capabilities you must simply wrap your broker using any of the provided middlewares, example: